tohagan/stlive/README.md

 *But hang on ...
 We don't even have an app yet!*  ...
 Trust me ...
 You soon will.

-Refer to **[Installation Guide](INSTALL.md)** for both **Device Simulators and Emulators** and **Javascript Remote Debugging**.
+Refer to **[Installation Guide](INSTALL.md)** topics covering **Device Simulators and Emulators** and **Javascript Remote Debugging**.

 **Step 3.** Create, Compile, Deploy and Run a new live edittable Sencha Touch / PhoneGap app:

+Open a terminal widow.
+For OSX, you may need to change the background color to black (or a dark color) to view colored text.

     $ stlive create --run DemoApp

+At this runs you will see the highlighted Sencha and Cordova commands it's using to generate your new new app based on your settings.
+If all is well, at the end of this process you should have a new mobile app deployed and running on your devices/emulators/simulator.
+If you need to fix any configuration issues and perform a rebuild you can run `stlive build --run` in the new `DemoApp` project subdirectory.

-**Step 4.** Now run a live update server from your new project folder.
-The server should then display the **IP Address** and **Port number** it's listened on.
+**Step 4.** Now run a live update server from your new `DemoApp` project folder.
+The server will then display the **IP Address** and **Port number** it's listened on.

 	$ cd DemoApp
 	$ stlive serve
 	listening on 192.168.0.17:3000
 	Hit Control-C to stop

 **Step 5.** Make sure the app has started on your device and select the **[Live Update]()** link then key in the **IP Address** and **Port number** to connect to the server.

-  - You should see the server display the sources files the client app is requesting.
+  - You should see the server display the source files the client app is requesting.
-  - For Cordova platform files, it will also display the actual file path dispatched (in green).
+    - For Cordova platform and plugin files, it will also display the actual file path dispatched (in green).
     - You can use this to identify and fix any network or project configuration issues.
-  - Finally you should see your new Sencha Touch displayed on your device or emulator.
+  - Finally you should see 'Welcome to Sencha Touch 2' displayed as the app titlebar on your device or emulator.

-**Step 6.**  Now edit the view that is displayed:
+**Step 6.**  Now **live edit** the view that is displayed:

-   - Open `app/views/Main.js` and change the Welcome message and save the file.
+   - Open `DemoApp/app/views/Main.js` and edit the Welcome message and save the file.
-   - You should see the server reload the app and the new Welcome message displayed on the device.
+     - You should see the app instantly reload iteself from the server.
+     - App now displays the new Welcome message on the device.
-     - Shows paths loaded for platform specific PhoneGap files (green)
-     - Highlights your Sencha Touch app code (yellow)
+   - Connect **multiple** devices of **mixed types** (iOS, Android, WP8)
+     - They should all reload in response to a source file change.
+     - Each will load the Cordova JS files for their platform.

 **Step 7.** Connect to the app using a remote debugger

 - **iOS**: Follow [these instructions](http://phonegap-tips.com/articles/debugging-ios-phonegap-apps-with-safaris-web-inspector.html)
 - **Android 4.4+**: Follow [these instructions](https://developer.chrome.com/devtools/docs/remote-debugging).
 Needs  **Chrome v32** or later on desktop computer.

+**Step 8.** Rebuilding and Redeployment

+If you need to rebuild and redeploy your app (e.g. after adding/removing plugins) you can run ...

+    $ stlive build --run

+This is basically the same as running `sencha app build --run native` but it uses the version of sencha command configured in your settings file which you can define as a local version controlled file in your project folder.
+In the future we may add additional environment variable settings so for example could might select other SDK version and settings as well.
+This will make it easy to switch between projects without having to reconfigure your build environment.

 ## Live Edit SASS stylesheet files